Matthew Beard (English actor)

-Matthew Beard (born 25 March, 1989) is an English actor and model.
+Matthew Beard (born 25 March 1989) is an English actor and model.

 Early life

 Beard was born in London.
-He attended King Ecgbert School in Sheffield, achieving A's in his A-Level subjects in 2007.
+He attended King Ecgbert School in Sheffield, achieving As in his A-Level subjects in 2007.
 He studied English and French literature at the University of York.

-He has three sisters, Elisabeth, Emily and Charlotte.

 Career

 Beard made his feature film debut in the drama And When Did You Last See Your Father? in 2007.
 Other notable film roles include An Education (2009), The Imitation Game (2014), and The Party's Just Beginning (2018).

-Beard's television roles include Max Lieberman in the BBC series Vienna Blood (2019-2022), and Deputy Alan Lewis in the HBO series Avenue 5 (2020).
+Beard's television roles include Max Lieberman in the BBC series Vienna Blood (2019–2024), and Deputy Alan Lewis in the HBO series Avenue 5 (2020).

-In 2015, he joined Bill Nighy and Carey Mulligan in the David Hare play Skylight on the West End and on Broadway, earning a Tony Award nomination for best featured actor in a play.
-He starred as Edmund Tyrone in the 2018 revival of Long Day's Journey into Night on the West End and at the Brooklyn Academy of Music.
+In 2015 he joined Bill Nighy and Carey Mulligan in the David Hare play Skylight in the West End and on Broadway, earning a Tony Award nomination for best featured actor in a play.
+He starred as Edmund Tyrone in the 2018 revival of Long Day's Journey into Night in the West End and at the Brooklyn Academy of Music.

 Modelling

-In 2011, he modelled for the English clothing label Burberry, and in 2015 he worked for Prada.
+In 2011 he modelled for the English clothing label Burberry, and in 2015 he worked for Prada.